Wuppertaler

 The club bosses

-were certainly busy as they employed Andreas Zimmermann as head coach.
+were certainly busy as they employed Andreas Zimmermann as the chief trainer.
 He was

-resignation in the winter break with Pascal Bieler arriving in his place.
+resignation during the winter break, with Pascal Bieler arriving in his place.
+Björn Mehnert was put in charge of the team for the 2020-21 campaign.

 Wuppertaler